Brachial Plexus Injury Lawyer Georgia

 Yes, doctors view brain injuries in a couple categories: acquired brain injuries (ABI) and traumatic brain injuries (TBI).
 Traumatic brain injuries occur as a result of disruption to normal brain functioning, often from a jolt, blow, or heavy bump to the head.
 TBIs can also develop from a penetrating head injury.
 Approximately more than 2 million people every year are seen in the emergency room for a traumatic brain injury.
-As a GA Lawyer for Brachial Plexus Injury at Andrew R. Lynch, P.C. may explain, a brain injury is most likely to occur are during:
+As a GA Lawyer for Brachial Plexus Injury at The Lynch Law Group may explain, a brain injury is most likely to occur are during:

 - Car accidents

 - Birth injury

 - Scooter accidents

 - Pedestrian accidents